-The Earth’s structure can be classified in two ways – based on mechanical properties, and based on chemistry.
+The Earth’s structure can be classified in two ways — based on mechanical properties and based on chemistry.
 Depending on which classification you follow, there can be small variations regarding where one layer ends and another begins.
 Here, we’re just going to discuss a basic classification, without going into too many details, focusing just on the essential aspects.
 The main focus here is to understand how the Earth’s crust really is, and why it is the thinnest layer.

-The crust ranges from 5–70 km (~3–44 miles) in depth and is the outermost layer.
+- The crust ranges from 5–70 km (3–44 miles) in depth and is the outermost layer.
 The thinnest parts are oceanic crust, while the thicker parts are continental crust.
 Oceanic crust is not only thinner but also denser than continental crust.
-Most rocks at the Earth’s surface are relatively young (less than 100 million years old, compared to the Earth’s age, which is approximately 4,4 billion years), but since we found some rocks which are much older, we know that Earth has had a solid crust for at least 4.4 billion years.
+Most rocks at the Earth’s surface are relatively young (less than 100 million years old, compared to the Earth’s age, which is approximately 4.4 billion years), but since we found some rocks which are much older, we know that Earth had a solid crust for at least 4.4 billion years.

-The mantle extends from where the crust ends to about 2,890 km, making it the thickest layer of Earth.
+- The mantle extends from where the crust ends to about 2,890 km, making it the thickest layer of Earth.
 The mantle is also composed of silicate rocks and it is technically solid, but in the long term, the mantle as a whole behaves as a viscous material — it flows.
-Think of it as behaving like thick honey or caramel, with the high temperatures there cause the silicate material to be sufficiently ductile that it can flow (in a very long time).
+Think of it as behaving like thick honey or caramel, with the high temperatures causing the silicate material to melt and become sufficiently ductile that it can flow.
 The mantle is generally divided into the upper and the lower mantle.

-The core, typically divided into the outer core and the inner core.
+- The core is typically divided into the outer core and the inner core.
 The outer core is regarded as viscous, though much less so than the mantle, while the inner core is solid.
 There is no direct evidence about what the core is made of, but based on model studies and what information we can gather from other bodies in the solar system, the inner core is thought to consist of an iron-nickel alloy with some other elements

 The Earth’s crust

-Our planet’s crust is on average about 40 km deep – which is much thinner than the mantle, the outer core and the inner core – you can think of it like the peel of an apple.
+Our planet’s crust is on average about 40 km deep – which is much thinner than the mantle, the outer core, and the inner core — you can think of it like the peel of an apple.
 To scale, it would actually be much thinner.
-The crust here has been generated through igneous processes, which explains why the crust has much more incompatible elements than the mantle.
+The crust here has been generated through igneous processes, which explains why the crust has many more incompatible elements than the mantle.
 However, unlike the other layers of the Earth, the crust also interacts with the atmosphere and hydrosphere, meaning it is subjected to things like erosion and weathering, unlike the mantle, for instance.

-At the bottom of the oceans and some seas, there is oceanic crust.
-Oceanic crust is very thin (usually under 10 km), and is composed of dense, typically dark (mafic) rocks: basalt, gabbro, diabase.
-The continental crust is thicker than that – usually it’s around 40 km deep, but can go up to 70.
+At the bottom of the oceans and some seas, there is the oceanic crust.
+Oceanic crust is very thin (usually under 10 km), and is composed of dense, typically dark (called ‘mafic’) rocks like basalt and gabbro.
+The continental crust is thicker than that – usually, it’s around 40 km deep, but can go up to 70 km.
 The two types of crust are also sometimes called granitic (continental) and basaltic (oceanic).

 How we know

 A century ago, people didn’t know the Earth had a crust.
-Some theoretized it did, but there was very little proof.
+Some theorized it did, but there was very little proof.
 The first clues came from astronomic indications, but most of what we know today about the Earth’s structure comes from seismological observations.
 Seismic waves from large earthquakes pass throughout the Earth, and they carry with them information from the environments they passed through.
 Just like rays of light, seismic waves can reflect, refract and diffract.
-Because the speed of the seismic waves depends on density, we can use the travel-time of seismic waves to map change in density with depth.
-Also, because some waves only propagate through solid environments, we know that some environments (like the the outer core) are viscous – because the waves don’t propagate through them.
+Because the speed of the seismic waves depends on density, we can use the travel time of seismic waves to map changes in density with depth.
+Also, because some waves only propagate through solid environments, we know that some environments (like the outer core) are viscous – because the waves don’t propagate through them.